-2. A college student won the memorial’s design contest.
+2. A college student won the memorial design contest.

 Having raised the necessary cash, the Vietnam Veterans Memorial Fund next held a design contest.
 The guidelines stipulated that the memorial should contain the names of every American who died in Vietnam or remained missing in action, make no political statement about the war, be in harmony with its surroundings and be contemplative in character.
-Over 1,400 submissions came in, to be judged anonymously by a panel of eight artists and designers.
+More than 1,400 submissions for the project were judged anonymously by a panel of eight artists and designers.
 In the end, the panel passed over every professional architect in favor of 21-year-old Yale University student Maya Lin, who had created her design for a class.
 “From the very beginning I often wondered, if it had not been an anonymous entry 1026 but rather an entry by Maya Lin, would I have been selected?” she would later write.

 3. The memorial was originally quite controversial.

 Many people commended Lin’s winning design, with a former ambassador to South Vietnam calling it a “distinguished and fitting mark of respect” and The New York Times saying it conveyed “the only point about the war on which people may agree: that those who died should be remembered.”